-Estimated

-Position Titles Person Week Person Weeks Tasks to be Performed

-For EA Management

-Local

-National Project Coordinator 488 20 The National Project Coordinator will: (a) lead and coordinate the day-to-day management of the project and the project staff, including administration of the project in conjunction with UNIDO, accounting for the project and the timelines of project implementation; (b) ensure the implementation of workshops, training and inventories; (c) coordinate, monitor, and supervise the activities of consultants and expert teams; and (d) ensure that all national stakeholders are identified and are adequately informed of and involved in the project.

-Assistant to Project Coordinator 233 20 The Assistant to Project Coordinator will: (a) support activities related to national coordination and stakeholder consultation; (b) maintain the national POPs website. (c) participate in day-to-day activities related to project implementation and provide assistance to the Project Coordinator; and (d) inform the public on project activities.
+Position Titles \$/ Person Week Estimated Person Weeks Tasks to be Performed For EA Management Local National Project Manager (NPM) 488 20 The NPM should: (a) lead and coordinate the day-to-day management of the project and the project staff, including administration of the project in conjunction with UNIDO, accounting for the project and the timelines of project implementation; (b) to ensure the implementation of workshops, training and inventories; (c) to coordinate, monitor, and supervise the activities of consultants and expert teams; and (d)) to ensure that all national stakeholders are identified and are adequately informed of and involved in the project.
+Assistant National Project Manager 186 20 The Assitant NPM should: (a) assist activities related to national coordination and stakeholder consultation; (b) maintain the national POPs website. (c) participate in day-to-day activities related to project implementation and provide assistance to the NPM; and (d) inform the public on project activities.
+International External Evaluator (to be covered under management and evaluation) 3,000 2 The expert should: (a) carry out terminal evaluation of the project by visiting project sites and interviewing those who are involved in the administration and technical aspects of the project; and (b) prepare a terminal evaluation report.
+For Technical Assistance Local National Project Manager 488 32 The NPM should: (a) provide expert advice to the Steering Committee when required; (b) ensure that highly technical documents are translated in a plain language understandable for the decision makers, stakeholders, and the broader public; (c) build-up milestones for building capacities of the institutions responsible for the action plans regarding the new POPs; (d) be responsible for the management of administrative issues linked with the project implementation; and (e) be required to prepare and submit all progress reports to UNIDO.

-International

-External Evaluator (to be covered under management and evaluation) 3,000 2 The expert will: (a) carry out terminal evaluation of the project by visiting project sites and interviewing those who are involved in the administration and technical aspects of the project; and (b) prepare a terminal evaluation report.

-For Technical Assistance

-Local